Self-Care Points / Puntos de Autocuidado

 Molly has also taught self-care workshops on a range of topics at a variety of businesses and community organizations in the Twin Cities and the Allied Media Conference in Detroit.

 Sliding scale fees and scholarships to attend workshops are provided when possible.
-To donate via PayPal please visit http://bit.ly/AcuSelfCare
+To contribute to the Class and Workshop Scholarship Fund please visit patreon.com/pointacu or to donate via PayPal please visit http://bit.ly/AcuSelfCare

 What People Are Saying about Self-Care Workshops

 I’m very impressed with the self-care tips available on Point Acupressure’s website.
 I had a nagging headache for several days, which water and pain relievers had not taken care of.
 Using the self-care points got rid of it quickly, and it did not come back.Emma, Minneapolis MN 7/2/13

 Molly gave a one-hour workshop at my workplace that was helpful and informative.
 It was a beginner’s introduction to acupressure that taught us a few points we could use for self-care.
 I found the course to be very helpful, and I use this information now daily.MPR Employee, St. Paul 11/2/12